stanford-futuredata/FAST/docs/setup_docker.md

 ### Set Detection Threshold

 !!! note
     Everything above the detection threshold is deemed an earthquake.
-In this example, the first 50 events with the highest "Peaksum" similarity are identified as earthquakes, while the remaining events are not earthquakes.
+In this example, the first 50 events with the highest "peaksum" similarity are identified as earthquakes, while the remaining events are not earthquakes.

 ```
 (eq_fast) root@555d364b63d7:/app/FAST/utils/events# cd ../../data/network_detection/